VivekJagtap/ThinkingOutLoud/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Run App
+To run both the node as well as angular just use command 'npm run build'.
+The commands has been configured to 'ng build && node server'.
+But the changes done on the angular files won't get reflected unless you re-run again.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.